The Many Benefits Of Massage

 Relaxing Way To Lower Stress

 Now, imagine an hour or so of “you” time, relaxing in a warm darkened room, receiving a massage with dreamy music in the background.
-Not only does it sound relaxing, your body responds at a physiological level leaving you more relaxed.
+Not only does it sound relaxing, but your body also responds at a physiological level leaving you more relaxed.

 Massage has also been shown to decrease the level of the stress hormone, cortisol, as well as boosting the immune system (see below).